 Spacious holiday home with loch views and direct access to hill walking trails

-Tucked away at the end of an access road in the loch side village of Carrick Castle, Cuilimuich is essentially a modern house within the walls of an original farmhouse.
+Tucked away at the end of an access road in the loch side village of Carrick Castle, Cuilimuich is a semi-detached modern house within the walls of an original farmhouse.
 It sits on a large lot with loch views to the front and mountain views to the side and rear.
 In addition to the modern interiors the outstanding feature of this home is the direct access from the garden to a number of the walking trails on the Carrick Castle Estate.
 Head off on the 1 hour circular walk, or plan a longer trek following the routes up to the mountain scenery which is the backdrop to this fjord type loch.

 The village is within the Loch Lomond & Trossachs National Park.
 Your first trip to Carrick Castle via a single track road from the Rest-and-be-Thankful will be a memorable one.
 The village feels, if not a million miles away from the central belt, certainly this is somewhere that you have to make the effort to come to, and it is all the more special for it.
 Carrick Castle is a place to enjoy picture postcard scenery.
 At the head of the loch is the village of Lochgoilhead.
 There you will find an impressive leisure centre, a Costcutter store, places to eat and the local pub at the Goil Inn.

 Entry from the parking area at the front or rear of the house.